wpengine/atlas-content-modeler/readme.txt

 Developers get a modern content modeling system that automatically integrates with WPGraphQL and the WordPress REST API.
 No need to write code or install other plugins!

 ### For Publishers
-Publishers get friendly and familiar content entry pages
+Publishers get friendly and familiar content entry pages.

 == Installation ==
 This plugin can be installed directly from your WordPress site.